-Emergency Social Services (ESS) volunteers assist at disaster sites and provide essential basic needs for evacuees at reception centres (evacuation shelters).
+Emergency Support Services (ESS) volunteers assist at disaster sites and provide essential basic needs for evacuees at reception centres (evacuation shelters).

 Volunteer training is provided by the Justice Institute of British Columbia.

 Is this volunteer opportunity for you?

 To volunteer for ESS, you should have the following qualities:

 - A concern for people affected by disaster

 - Good communication skills

 - Willingness to work as part of a team